JRH89/nextjs-blog/README.md

-A blog being created with Next.js
+A blog created with Next.js